Athleta Christi

-Athleta Christi ("Champion of Christ") was a class of Early Christian soldier martyrs or military saints, of whom the most familiar example is probably Saint Sebastian.
+Athleta Christi ("Champion of Christ") was a class of Early Christian soldier martyrs or military saints, of whom the most familiar examples are Saint Sebastian and Saint George.
 It also could be used to refer to Christians with exemplary martial prowess, especially when fighting against non-Christians or heretics.

 Usage

 Since the 15th century, the title has been a political one, granted by Popes to men who have led military campaigns defending Christianity.
-The militant Catholic hymn Athleta Christi nobilis ("Noble Champion of the Lord"), a hymn for Matins on May 18, the feast of Saint Venantius, was written in the 17th century by an unknown author.
+The militant Catholic hymn Athleta Christi nobilis ("Noble Champion of the Lord"), a hymn for Matins on 18 May, the feast of Saint Venantius, written in the 17th century by an unknown author, popularized the term.
 The medieval precursors of the hymn are numerous and include hymns, responsories and antiphons dedicated to many saints and martyrs, even non-militant ones such as Cosmas and Damian.

 Those who have held the title include: